-If you want to get to know Steve Blair, turn on the stereo and listen to Momentum, his third CD, recorded in 2006 with the Steve Blair Septet, featuring his original jazz compositions.
-Or better yet, go hear him play in one of the many bands he plays with, including the New Nile Orchestra, an afro-pop Ethiopian band, the Will Patton Ensemble, a gypsy jazz band, and the The Funk Collection.
+If you want to get to know Steve Blair, turn on the stereo and listen to Ostinato or Momentum, his latest CD recordings with the Steve Blair Septet, featuring his original jazz compositions.
+He’s also performed with the New Nile Orchestra, the Will Patton Ensemble, The Funk Collection, Freefall and Science Fixion.

 When students wonder why they can get a degree in jazz, but not in rock, he explains: “Jazz gives you the wide spectrum of tools that a musician needs to know to play just about any style of music.
 Go play pop music and earn more money, but educate yourself by learning the language of jazz.”